 People all over the world are exploring kratom as an alternative to pharmaceutical opioids.
 It poses the possibility of an herbal medicine that can help to relieve withdrawal symptoms to make them drug free.
 But what is kratom and why are governments starting to impose bans on it?
 Learn all about kratom, its applications, history and effects in this article.

 Some people are describing kratom as a potential end to the opioid epidemic that the modern world seems to be in the heart of.
 So why are the DEA and the FDA trying to ban it, putting it under the same category as ecstasy and heroin?
-It looks like kratom is the only other plant on the globe causing as much controversy as marijuana right now.
+It looks like kratom is the only other plant on the globe causing as much controversy as cannabis right now.

 A lot of those who are reading this perhaps have not ever even heard of kratom, let alone to know what all the fuss is about.
 But alas, something as natural as a plant has the ability to throw the entire world slightly off its axis for a moment while everybody decides whether it is right or wrong to use kratom.